mellesselauer/Lauer_etal_hosp_TLR4_DNAm_Salmonella/README.md

 ## Data Files

 ### `data/Lauer_etal_DNAm_SB_data_summary_full.csv`
 Bird-level summary reference file.
 One row per individual (n = 36).
-Contains biological stage, epigenetic potential (EP) category, body mass, average and final *Salmonella* burden, daily rates of change in *Salmonella* burden and DNA methylation, average and variance of DNA methylation per tissue at euthanasia, and per-CpG binary methylation values across all time points and tissues.
+Contains biological stage (sex), epigenetic potential (EP) category, body mass, average and final *Salmonella* burden, daily rates of change in *Salmonella* burden and DNA methylation, average and variance of DNA methylation per tissue at euthanasia, and per-CpG binary methylation values across all time points and tissues.
 This file is provided for reference and is not read by the analysis code.
 Column names are embedded in row 1 of the data; when reading into R use `skip = 1` or open directly in Excel.

 ---